Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/README.md

 end
 endmodule
 ```
-**Simulation**
+Simulation
 ![enter image description here](https://github.com/Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/blob/main/DAY3/gtk_diffconst1.jpg)
 	In the above GTKwave though reset went to 0 q is waiting for the posedge of the clk.

-**Synthesis**
+Synthesis

 Map the DFFlib
 ```
 dfflibmap –liberty ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib
 ```
+Synthesis
+![enter image description here](https://github.com/Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/blob/main/DAY3/show_dffconst1.jpg)
 The Reset in Standard Cell  is active low but we have coded it to be active high so an inverter is inferred by the synthesizer for the input of the reset
-![enter image description here](https://github.com/Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/blob/main/DAY3/show_dffconst1.jpg)

 **OPTIMISATION FOR UNUSED OUTPUT**
 In some cases all the outputs present might not be assigned and remain unsed.
 It is unwise to translate them into hardware.